Rosemar4/4-wheeled-mobile-robot-in-Ros2-and-Gazebo-simulation/README.md

-# 4-wheeled-mobile-robot-in-Ros2-and-Gazebo-simulation

-This project simulates a simple 4-wheeled differential drive robot cart in the Gazebo environment using ROS 2 Humble Hawksbill.
-It covers the creation of the robot model (URDF), necessary configuration files, and launch procedures to spawn, control, and visualize the robot.

 1. Prerequisites ⚙️
 Ensure you have the following installed on your system.
 This project specifically targets ROS 2 Humble running on WSL (Windows Subsystem for Linux).